The Best Places to Visit in Devon & Cornwall

 Dartmoor

-Dartmoor National Park is a wild and untamed landscape.
-Atop heather-clad hills rise its granite tors, naturally occurring monolithic-like structures, that create a distinctly moody atmosphere, especially when the weather is grey and foreboding.
+Dartmoor National Park represents a wild and untamed landscape.
+Atop heather-clad hills rise its granite tors, naturally occurring monolith-like structures, that create a distinctly volatile atmosphere, especially when the weather is grey and foreboding.
 One can expect several seasons in a day at any given time when traversing this ancient moorland, highlights of which include Hay Tor and Hound Tor, with sweeping panoramas of this dramatic landscape.

 Exeter

-The city’s Roman history is evident in its well-preserved city walls and the fascinating underground passages that once carried water beneath its streets.
-The Royal Albert Memorial Museum is a standout attraction, offering insight into Exeter’s past as the epicentre of several civilizations, as well as many rebellions during the Tudor period.
-The wonderful Exe Valley is an idyllic way to explore the region by foot, bike, or water, and is seen as a gateway into the rest of the county.
+The city’s Roman history is evident in its well-preserved walls and the fascinating underground passages that once carried water beneath its streets.
+The Royal Albert Memorial Museum is a standout attraction, offering insight into Exeter’s past as the epicentre of several civilisations, as well as many rebellions during the Tudor period.
+The wonderful Exe Valley is an idyllic way to explore the region on foot, by bike, or by water, and is seen as a gateway to the rest of the county.

 The Eden Project

 Springing out from a reclaimed clay pit in Cornwall, the Eden Project is an iconic area attraction that showcases the very best of what the natural world has to offer, through immersive experiences and exhibits.
-Its two massive biodomes house thousands of plant species, revealing environments from tropical rainforests to Mediterranean and more arid landscapes, complete with blooming flowers and cascading miniature waterfalls providing a feast for the senses.
+Its two massive biodomes house thousands of plant species, revealing environments from tropical rainforests to Mediterranean and more arid landscapes, complete with blooming flowers and cascading miniature waterfalls, which provide a feast for the senses.

 The Eden Project goes beyond horticulture, hosting events, art shows, and educational programmes that inspire sustainability and conservation amongst all generations.
-The outdoor gardens are equally captivating, featuring native Cornish plants and seasonal displays of flora which are meticulously looked after.
+The outdoor gardens are equally captivating, featuring native Cornish plants and seasonal displays of flora which are meticulously cared for.
 When seeking unique experiences in this part of the world, the Eden Project offers something truly memorable.

 Sidmouth

-Nestled on Devon’s Jurassic Coast, the postcard-worthy coastal town of Sidmouth is a magical place to escape to during summer.
+Nestled on Devon’s Jurassic Coast and overlooking the English Channel, the postcard-worthy coastal town of Sidmouth is a magical place to escape during the summer.
 The town’s timeless Regency-era architecture, complemented by its pebbled beach and dramatic cliffs, provides seclusion and the perfect setting for exploring the stunning seaside of the surrounding area.

-Sidmouth serves as a gateway to the South West Coast Path, with walks leading to stunning spots like Ladram Bay and Branscombe, with many secluded coves and sandy or pebbly beaches to stop off and enjoy along the way.
-The town is incredibly charming and has a welcoming atmosphere which is sure to draw visitors back to this beautiful corner of England, again and again.
+Sidmouth serves as a gateway to the South West Coast Path, with walks leading to stunning spots like Ladram Bay and Branscombe, with many secluded coves and sandy beaches to stop off and enjoy along the way.
+The town is incredibly charming and has a welcoming atmosphere, which is sure to draw visitors back to this beautiful corner of England.

 Tintagel Castle